Our campaign

 What is Residence-Based Taxation?

 Residence-Based Taxation (RBT) means declaring income and paying income taxes in the country in which you live.
 Its opposite is Citizenship-Based Taxation (CBT), under which people are required to declare income and potentially pay taxes to a country of which they are a citizen but in which they do not live.
-Currently no other country imposes the type of unfair, discriminatory CBT on its citizens living abroad the same way the United States does.
+Currently no other country imposes the sort of unfair, discriminatory CBT on its citizens living abroad the same way the United States does.

 The United States imposes taxes and tax-related reporting obligations on U.S. citizens who live year-round in other countries because of an out-dated 19th Century law.